 - 1. The Fonterra Board, which is accountable for the overall setting of the base milk price. - 2.
-The Milk Price Panel, which Fonterra has maintained since the introduction of the current milk price mechanism in 2008, and which it is now statutorily required to maintain under s 150D of DIRA.
-The Panel has six members, four of whom (including the chair) are independent, as that term is defined in DIRA.
-Two members of the Panel are Fonterra appointed directors (one of whom is the Chair), one a farmer-elected Fonterra director, one a Government nominee, and two are appropriately qualified nominees of the Fonterra Co-operative Council.
-The current members of the Panel are Scott St John (Chair) and Bruce Hassall who are appointed Fonterra directors; Brent Goldsack who is a farmer-elected Fonterra director; Professor Hamish Gow, who is the Government nominee; and Bill Donaldson and Fred Ohlsson, who are nominees of the Council.
-Professor Gow and Mr Ohlsson joined the Panel partway through the 2021/22 year.
+The Milk Price Panel, which Fonterra has maintained since the introduction of the current milk price mechanism in 2008, and which it is has been statutorily required to maintain under s 150D of DIRA since 2012.
+The Panel currently has six members, four of whom (including the chair) are independent, as that term is defined in DIRA.
+Under the recent DIRA amendments, the chair must also not have any "meaningful association" with Fonterra or any Fonterra farmer-shareholder.

+The current members of the Panel are David Pilkington (the chair, who is independent of Fonterra), Bruce Hassall (an appointed Fonterra director); Leonie Guiney (a farmer-elected Fonterra director); Professor Hamish Gow (a Government nominee); and Bill Donaldson and Fred Ohlsson, who are nominees of the Fonterra Co-operative Council.
+Mr Pilkington took over as Chair from Scott St John, an independent Fonterra director, on 1 June 2023 and Ms Guiney joined the Panel partway through the 2022/23 year.

-The Panel oversees the governance of the Farmgate Milk Price and the Manual, including changes to the Manual and verification by independent external experts of key parameters (such as resource usage rates, product yields and fixed manufacturing costs).
+The Panel oversees the governance of the Farmgate Milk Price and the Manual, including changes to the Manual.
 The Panel is responsible for providing recommendations to the Board on the base milk price and changes to the Manual, and assurance to the Board that the Farmgate Milk Price each year has been calculated in accordance with the Manual.